Our parents taught us a lot of great things over the years, how to tie our shoes, catch a ball, how to brush our teeth, and how to resolve conflict.

 This implanted device sends sound signals through to the brain and can reduce tinnitus.

-An audiologist can develop a tone that mimics the sound and volume of your tinnitus.
+Hearing specialists can often find a tone that mimics the sound and volume of your tinnitus.
 You listen to this tone during sessions.
 After a series of sessions, you actually train your brain to ignore the tone.
 In most cases, unless the person focuses on the sound, they don’t hear it.

 Another form of sound therapy involves having the patient listen to a wide range of tones that exclude the sound your tinnitus makes.